top of page

 Who I Work With

-Post-diagnostic or self-discovery support for:
+Post-diagnosis or self-discovery support for:

 • autistic and ADHD people, including other therapists,